 - On the Images page, click Import Image again.

 - In the Import Image dialog box, enter the following information:

 - Region of Image: Select the region where the OSS Bucket of the image file to upload is located.

 - OSS Object Address: Copy the object address of the image file from the OSS console.
-For more information, see OSS Download an object.
+For more information, see download an object.

-- Image Name: Specify the name of the custom image file displayed after it is imported.
-It can be 2 to 128 characters in length.
-Beginning with upper/lower case letters or Chinese characters, it allows numbers, periods (.), underscores (_), colons (:), and hyphens (-).
+- Image Name: Enter a name for the custom image.
+The name must be 2 to 128 characters in length and can contain letters, numbers, Chinese characters, periods (.), underscores (_), colons (:), and hyphens (-).

-- Operating System: Select Windows or Linux, which should be the same as that of your image.
+- Operating System: Select Windows or Linux, that is, the same as that of your image.
 If you want to import a non-standard platform image, select Linux.

-- System Disk Size: The system disk size ranges from 40 GiB to 500 GiB.
+- System Disk Size: The system disk size, which ranges from 40 GiB to 500 GiB.

 - System Architecture: Choose x86_64 for 64 bit operating systems and choose i386 for 32 bit operating systems.

-- System Platform: The options depend on the Operating System you chose.
+- Platform: The options depend on the Operating System you chose.